 Great.
 You’ve setup your Website and analytics, and you’re starting to get leads and sales from your traffic.
 Is your site perfect?

 Websites are never perfect.
-To get exceptional results and performance from your Website, you need to be constantly refining your funnels and landing pages.
+To get exceptional results and performance from your Website, you need to be constantly refining your funnels and create successful landing pages.

 A landing page is any entry page on your site.
 It can be your homepage, a blog post, your contact page, or any other page by which your visitors enter.

 - Traditional landing pages: Pages like your home page, or a converting landing page you use for ad or email traffic; the pages that were designed to act as landing pages.

 - Unintended landing pages: Pages that by way of sticky content or strong search positioning became landing pages.
 Those pages can be amplified to get even more results from your site (and you can find those using Highlights).

 To get strong results from your landing pages, you need to know the goal of each of your pages.

 - Are you trying to get email addresses?